nyeinsu4520/complaint_management_project/ADRs/ADR-003:Database Technology Selection.md

 A relational database (MySQL) was selected.
 The system relies on clearly defined relationships between entities such as users, companies, complaints, and feedback, which are naturally modelled using relational tables.
 MySQL provides strong data consistency, referential integrity through foreign keys, and reliable query performance.
 Its ease of setup and widespread support make it well suited for both the proof-of-concept and potential future extension.

+**Rationale**

+MySQL provides strong relational support, is widely used in industry, and integrates seamlessly with Spring Boot through Spring Data JPA and Hibernate.
+It is well-suited for managing structured complaint and user data in a proof-of-concept environment.

 **Consequences**

 **Positive**